Utah Family Employment Program #

 Utah Food Stamp Program #

-The Food Stamp Program serves as the first line of defense against hunger for Utah residents.
+Utah Food Stamp Program (SNAP) serves as the first line of defense against hunger for Utah residents.
 It provides monthly benefits to eligible families to buy an adequate supply of nutritious food through an EBT card known as the Utah Horizon Card.

 Anyone may apply for food stamp benefits but the program is designed to help those who need food assistance most — low-income families, the elderly, and people with disabilities.